 We have put together some FAQs (frequently asked questions) below that our customers ask us.
 If you don’t see the answer to your question, please contact us and we will be pleased to help and advise.

-- Restrictions for outdoor sports have been lifted, but we still ask clients to observe respiratory hygiene and wear face masks in the tack room or toilet area indoors.
+- Restrictions for outdoor sports have been lifted, but we still ask clients to observe respiratory hygiene.

 - Please cancel if you experience symptoms of Covid, have been a close contact or asked to self isolate.
 If you need to cancel your holiday due to Covid 19, you will be entitled to a refund, but proof of Covid infection etc will be required.